cmandali/Proiect_Final_Aram_Mandalian/README.md

 **Proiect_Final_Aram_Mandalian**

-Project is a Behavior-Driven Development (BDD) test automation framework using the Page Object Model (POM) design pattern.
+The project is a Behavior-Driven Development (BDD) test automation framework using the Page Object Model (POM) design pattern.
 It is meant to test a demo shopping web page's functionalities using Python.

 Introduction